survivejs-presentations/how-to-write-a-book-and-survivejs-it/README.md

 webpack built e851af88b3c72fd66bfe in 5766ms
    ```

-7. Open a browser and access the URL above.
+7. Open an internet browser
+8. Copy the the URL above and paste it in the address field to open it.

 ## License